ILikeLumas/Page-Scraper/README.md

 ## Important Safety And Compliance Warning

-Use this tool only on:

-- websites you own,
-- websites where you have explicit permission to crawl/download content,
-- clearly public-domain or openly licensed sources.

-This project is intentionally designed to be polite and constrained.
+This project is intentionally designed to be constrained.
 It does **not** implement:

 - login bypass,
 - paywall bypass,